therebelrobot/awesome-music-production/readme.md

 - [Blip] - Looping and sampling with the Web Audio API.
 - [Leipzig] - Composition library for Clojure and Clojurescript.
 - [Node Speaker] - Output PCM audio data to the speakers.
+- [Overtone] - Open Source toolkit for designing synthesizers and collaborating with music.
 - [Tonal] - Functional music theory library.
 - [Tone.js] - A Web Audio framework for making interactive music in the browser.
 - [Tuna] - An audio effects library for the Web Audio API.